Early to Mid Primary Australian Curriculum Aligned Physical Kit + Digital Download

 Action Events — What happens?

 Four triangle shapes represent the sequence of events that form the backbone of the story.
-Children learn to identify and order events logically, building narrative coherence as the plot unfolds across time.
+Students learn to identify and order events logically, building narrative coherence as the plot unfolds across time.

 F